DTW-DanWard/OctopusDeployUtilities/docs/SetupUsage.md

 Note: you should check out an export first to get a feel for the properties before starting to filter them.

+## Max Number of Background Jobs
+Certain processes (export, most notably) are run using multiple background jobs to complete more quickly.
+The max number of background jobs can be configured with a value of 1 - 9; the default value is 5.
+The value can be set or fetched with `Set-ODUConfigBackgroundJobsMax` and `Get-ODUConfigBackgroundJobsMax`, respectively.

+**NOTE:** setting this number to 9 **DOES NOT NECESSARILY** speed up your exports - in fact it probably will slow them down!
+Testing on my machine shows that 5, the default, tends to be the sweet spot.

 ## How to Review All These Settings